javascriptvictor/Bookmarklet-Junkyard/README.md

 # **HOW TO INSTALL**
-just copy the codes and add them to your bookmarks bar, or check the links below and drag 'em to your bookmarks bar
+just copy the codes and add them to your bookmarks bar

-# **LIST OF BOOKMARKLETS**
-wip